kelsey-ek/of7azure/GUIDE/Failover.md

 3) Create a Storage Class with the Provisioner you want to use.

-- PVC will request the Volume by Storage Class name으로 볼륨요청을 하게됩니다.
+- Persistent Volume Claim(PVC) will request the Volume by Storage Class name.

-4)

     ```vi custom_sc.yaml```
     ```bash